ICOS-Carbon-Portal/infrastructure/devops/README.md

 ## Deploying Drupal websites

 The drupal playbook requires a `website` parameter with the short name of the website.
-It can be used with the deploy script:
+It can be used with the justfile shim.

-`icos run drupal -ewebsite=ac -tdrupal`
+`icos play drupal -ewebsite=ac -tdrupal`

 which is equivalent to